Tecatech/MAC-generator/README.md

-# Tool for authenticating messages with message authentication codes (MACs)
+# Tool for authenticating messages with Message Authentication Codes (MACs)